Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should be able to:

-Recognize and show on tables the main organelles of the cell, plant and animal tissues, the main organs and organ systems of plants and animals;
+Recognize and show on tables the main cell organelles, plant and animal tissues, the main organs and organ systems of plants and animals;

-Explore the structure of the main organs of the plant;
+Explore the structure of the main organs of a plant;

-Establish the main features of the difference in the structure of plant and animal cells;
+Establish the main differences in the structure of plant and animal cells;

 Establish the relationship between the structure of the shoot and its functions;

-Investigate the structure of the parts of the shoot on natural objects, determine them on tables;
+Investigate the structure of parts of the shoot on natural objects, determine them on tables;

 Identify and show on the table the organs and systems that make up the organisms of plants and animals;

-Explain the essence of the basic life processes of organisms;
+Explain the essence of the basic processes of life of organisms;

 Observe biological processes, describe them, draw conclusions;

-Record your observations in the form of pictures, diagrams, tables;
+Record your observations in the form of drawings, diagrams, tables;

-Observe the rules of conduct in the biology office.
+Follow the rules of behavior in the biology classroom.

 Students should be able to: